15 photos to inspire you to visit Hamburg

 The Hanseatic cities take some pride in being associated with the Hanseatic league.
 Therefore, they do everything in their power to retain its association.
 Thus, Hamburg’s abbreviation is not HA or HB instead HH, Hansestad Hamburg (Hanseatic-city Hamburg).

-If I have to describe Hamburg in a few words, it would be the pretty port, beautiful bridges, cobbled stoned streets, offices, shopping centres, hospitals and hotels set in brick gothic buildings, multicultural-vibe and rain.
+If I have to describe Hamburg in a few words, it would be “gorgeous port, beautiful bridges, cobbled stoned streets, shopping centres, offices, hospitals, and hotels set in brick gothic buildings, multicultural-vibe and a lot of rain”.